albanread/MacForth/README.md

 My plan is to create a happy, less crash prone, fun, interactive FORTH dialect, hook it up to SDL2 and write a cross platform moon bugs game, target date: 2027.

-FORTH on 64 bit supercomputers, is a bit interesting, so I am exploring that whole concept.
+FORTH on 64 bit supercomputers (like the average laptop or phone), is a bit interesting, so I am exploring that whole concept.

+Meanwhile: I have recently spent a lot of time adding an infix expression parser that aims to generate efficient floating point code, some day, soon.